-Assuming that the interest rate increased/decreased by 1% as of March 31, 2020 and 2019, their impacts on net income and total equity would not be material.
+Assuming that the interest rate increased/decreased by 1% as of March 31, 2021 and 2020, their impacts on net income and total equity would not be material.

 Commodity Price Risk Management-The Company is exposed to fluctuations in commodity prices associated with various commodities used in its trading and other operating activities.
 The Company enters into commodity futures, forwards, options and swap contracts to hedge the variability in commodity prices in accordance with its risk management procedures.
-Although these contracts are not designated as hedging instruments, the Company believes that such contracts effectively hedge the impact of the variability in commodity prices.
+The Company believes that such contracts effectively hedge the impact of the variability in commodity prices.

-As of March 31, 2020 and 2019, the Company did not perform commodity derivative transactions other than those for hedging purposes as a general rule.
+As of March 31, 2021 and 2020, the Company did not perform commodity derivative transactions other than those for hedging purposes as a general rule.
 Therefore, the risk exposure pertaining to the net position of derivative transactions and transactions being hedged, and the impact of commodity price fluctuations on net income and total equity were immaterial.